What Is High Cholesterol?

 - Simvastatin (Zocor)

-Niacin is a B-complex vitamin.
-It's found in food, but it is also available at high doses by prescription.
+Niacin is a B vitamin.
+It's found in food, but you can get high doses by prescription.
 It lowers LDL cholesterol and raises HDL cholesterol.
 The main side effects are flushing, itching, tingling, and headache.
 Aspirin can reduce many of these symptoms.
 Speak with your doctor first, though, before taking aspirin.
-Research studies suggest that even though niacin may improve your cholesterol numbers, it does not appear to lower your risk of heart disease, especially if you are already taking a statin.
+Research suggests that even though niacin may improve your cholesterol numbers, it doesn’t appear to lower your risk of heart disease, especially if you’re already taking a statin.

-These drugs work inside the intestine, where they bind to bile and prevent it from being reabsorbed into the circulatory system.
+These drugs work inside the intestine, where they bind to bile and prevent your circulatory system from reabsorbing it.
 Bile is made largely from cholesterol, so these drugs work by reducing the body's supply of cholesterol.
 That then lowers both total and LDL cholesterol.
 The most common side effects are constipation, gas, and upset stomach.
-Examples of bile acid resins include:
+Commonly used bile acid sequestrants include:

-- Cholestyramine resin (Prevalite, Questran and Questran Light)
+- Cholestyramine resin (Prevalite, Questran, and Questran Light Questran Light)

 - Colesevelam (WelChol)